How to Set Up ShipStation Shipping on WooCommerce

 No rates at checkout?
 Work down these in order:

-validateand read the failures. - Confirm the plugin is active on the buyer’s zone with
+2. Confirm the plugin is active on the buyer’s zone with zones.
+A zone where it’s off returns nothing.

-rates quoteto test the carrier directly.
+4. Run a rates quote to test the carrier directly.

 If a complete product on a covered route still comes back empty, that’s a WARN, not a connectivity failure.
 ShipStation fronts a lot of carrier sub-accounts, and a specific route may simply not be served.
 Try a different destination.

-- Auth or “invalid key” errors.
-Nine times out of ten it’s a v1 versus v2 credential mix-up.
-Confirm you generated a v2 API key and secret under ShipStation’s API Settings and pasted both in full.
-Re-check the configured keys with
+• Auth or “invalid key” errors.
+Nine times out of ten it’s a ShipStation v1 versus v2 API key credential mix-up.
+Confirm you generated a v2 API key under ShipStation’s API Settings and pasted it in the settings of the plugin.
+Re-check the configured key with settings list (values stay redacted, exactly as they should).

-settings list(values stay redacted, exactly as they should). - Rates worked yesterday, now nothing.
+• Rates worked yesterday, now nothing.
 Check your ShipStation plan and billing first.
 A downgrade or a lapsed payment that knocked your account off an API-access plan will stop rates cold.
 Nothing’s wrong with the plugin; the API door just closed.

-settings get cacheand the TTL, runwp cache flush, and if a persistent object cache is desyncing, flipsettings set cache noto confirm that’s the culprit, then turn it back on. - Quote times out on a big cart.
-Bump the timeout with
+• Settings changed but rates look stale.
+Caching hides your change.
+Check settings get cache and the TTL, run wp cache flush, and if a persistent object cache is desyncing, flip settings set cache no to confirm that’s the culprit, then turn it back on.

---timeout=0on therates quotecommand, and switch on rate caching so checkout stays quick under load.
+• Quote times out on a big cart.
+Bump the timeout with --timeout=0 on the rates quote command, and switch on rate caching so checkout stays quick under load.

 Frequently asked questions